19hours/sg-statutes/Acts/Tobacco (Control of Advertisements and Sale) Act.md

 [17/2010]

+[Act 9 of 2016 wef 01/08/2016]

 (3) The person referred to in subsection (2) shall be liable to pay to the Chief Executive the reasonable costs of removal and disposal of the advertisement which may be recovered as a debt due to the Government.

 [4/2001]

 (4) In the exercise of his powers under this section, the Chief Executive or an authorised officer shall —

-(a) on seizing any advertisement, tobacco product or imitation tobacco product, vending machine or document, inform the person from whom it was seized of such seizure; and
+(a) on seizing any advertisement, tobacco product or imitation tobacco product, vending machine, document, material or article, inform the person from whom it was seized of such seizure; and

+[Act 9 of 2016 wef 01/08/2016]

 (b) in the case of tobacco products seized from a vending machine, inform the person whose name and address are stated on the machine as being the proprietor or, if no name and address are so stated, the occupier of the premises on which the machine stands or to which it is affixed.